 The company you set up to get the residency can’t be a restaurant or language school.
 It has to be something new, something that does not already exist in the country, and that it could certainly benefit Spain once created.

-Rest of the general requirements
+Other general requirements

 In order to successfully obtain an entrepreneur visa in Spain, focusing on the project is not enough.
 You will also need to meet the following general requirements: